kdeldycke/awesome-engineering-team-management/readme.md

 - [StaffEng](https://staffeng.com) - Once you've reached the Senior Software Engineer level, you're at the crossroad.
 Either you pursue engineering management or continue down the path of technical excellence to become a Staff Engineer.
 This isa collection of guides about the later position.

+- [10 Admirable Attributes of a Great Technical Lead](https://betterprogramming.pub/10-admirable-attributes-of-a-great-technical-lead-251d13a8843b) - “They are smart yet kind.
+Knowledgeable, yet humble.
+Busy, yet approachable.”

 ### Consultants

 - “A consultant is someone 4 pages ahead in the manual” ([source](https://news.ycombinator.com/item?id=20786286)).

 - “The value that most orgs get from a consultant (…) is the political cover to make changes they knew they should make all along, but didn't have the social capital or the focus to make those changes” ([source](https://news.ycombinator.com/item?id=21714791)).
 And that's the reason bureaucracies and highly political organizations are fertile grounds for consultants.

+- [The Prosperous Software Consultant](https://dabit3.medium.com/the-prosperous-software-consultant-5dc8d705c5dd) - This article let you understand how an independant consultant operates.

 ## Recruitment